lucspt/talm/README.md

 ### SFT, RLHF

 Right now, only pre-training a model is supported.
-In the future, supervised-fine-tuning and RLHF scripts may be implemented.
+In the future, supervised fine tuning and RLHF may be implemented.

 ## Wrapping up